-Although "Action" Dan Harrington tends to shy away from the public spotlight he has quietly amassed one of the most impressive resumes in poker to date.
+Although "Action" Dan Harrington tends to shy away from the public spotlight, he has quietly carved out a legacy as one of the most influential poker players of all time.

 Harrington went to Suffolk Law School in Boston.
 During his time at the school he played chess, backgammon and poker.
 Harrington played poker with then-unknown Microsoft founders-to-be Bill Gates and Paul Allen who were, at the time, attending Harvard.

 During his time at Suffolk, Harrington was a member of an MIT team that gained an advantage over casinos at roulette.
 He was also a part of a different team that specialized in blackjack.
 It seemed that Harrington was always looking for an edge.